 - i Shouldn't the farm house count against density? - ii.
-Change can't cut into slopes of greater than 25% to 20%. - iii.
-Change maximum slope of the driveway from 13% to 12%. - iv.
-Add language to utilities-to make clear that solar/wind installations will count against density and environmentally sensitive cover must be planted - v.
-Potentially add a night sky ordinance given survey results. - vi.
-Add language about conservation easements, in case this comes up in the future. - vii.
-Consider prohibiting building within 50 ft.? of neighboring property line.
+Change can't cut into NATURAL slopes of greater than to 20%. - iii.
+Change maximum slope of the driveway from 13% (refer to driveway ordinance) Add language to utilities-to make clear that solar/wind installations will count against density and environmentally sensitive cover must be planted - v.
+Potentially add a night sky ordinance given survey results.
+Look at Town of Verona and Perry ordinance. - vi.
+Add language about conservation easements, in case this comes up in the future.
+Town of Dunn. - vii.
+Consider prohibiting building within 50 ft.(100)? of neighboring property line.